coniferprod/k5ktools/README.md

 Use `python3 ka1tosyx.py -h` for a description of the program options.

+## kaatosyx

+Jens Groh wrote the original `kaatosyx` utility, and Jeremy Bernstein ported it to OS X in 2006.
+It is based on the `kaanalyz` utility, and uses the same bank analysis code.
+I have also reused the new Python code from the new `kaanalyz`.

+Looking at the K5000 MIDI specification, it seems that the block single dump files have `21` as the fourth header byte, instead of `20` as in the `kaatosyx` original source code.
+I used `21` and tested a .KAA bank converted to SysEx with the new Python utility, and my K5000S received the full bank just fine.
+If you have used the original `kaatosyx` utility successfully, please let me know.
+I couldn't run Jeremy Bernstein's OS X version in macOS Monterey; I only got a message from the zsh shell: `bad CPU type in executable`, because the binary Mach-O executables for both 32-bit Intel (i386) and the obsolete PowerPC, but not for x86_64.

+There are also some additional options in this Python version, which I deemed necessary to get a proper bank in SysEx format.
+The MIDI System Exclusive has the MIDI channel hardwired, but also the K5000 bank identifier is indicated in the header.
+It is specified with the `-b` option.

+If you try to use bank identifiers that are not available on your K5000 (like if you use bank E but don't have the ME-1 board installed), then probably nothing will happen, but if anything bad happens (like you lose some data on your K5000), then I can't be held responsible.

+Here is the full command to convert a bank file like `Collctn1.kaa` to a MIDI System Exclusive file called `Collctn1.syx`, transferred on MIDI channel 1 (the default) and intended to go to bank D:

+    python3 kaatosyx.py Collctn1.kaa -b d

+Use `python3 kaatosyx.py -h` for a description of the program options.

 ## License

 Licensed under the MIT License.
 Copyright (C) 2022 Conifer Productions Oy.